Nissan 370Z: Engineering

-The 370Z uses a front double wishbone suspension, with forged aluminum control arms and steering knuckle.
-The rear multi-link suspension uses a forged aluminum upper control arm, lower arm and radius rod, the toe control rod is steel and wheel carrier assembly is aluminum.
+The 370Z uses a front double wishbone suspension, with forged aluminium control arms and steering knuckle.
+The rear multi-link suspension uses a forged aluminium upper control arm, lower arm and radius rod, the toe control rod is steel and wheel carrier assembly is aluminium.
 The refreshed 2013 model uses new dampers with the Sport package models.
 The brakes have been changed from the more expensive Brembo racing brakes to Nissan branded brakes which are manufactured by Akebono.

 The coefficient of drag is 0.30 and 0.29 with the Sport Package, figures identical to the 350Z.

-Fairlady Z Coupe (2008–2013)

-The Japanese specification of the 370Z Coupe went on sale in December 1, 2008.